Mutua-sr/Mutua-sr/README.md

 ## About Me

-I'm a passionate software engineering student at [Your University].
+I'm a passionate software engineering student at Kenyatta University.
 I'm keen on learning new technologies, contributing to open-source projects, and working on exciting projects that make a difference.

-- 🔭 I’m currently working on [Your Project].
+- 🔭 I’m currently working on generative AI.
-- 🌱 I’m currently learning [Technology/Language].
+- 🌱 I’m currently learning Python and Artificial Intelligence.
 - 👯 I’m looking to collaborate on [Open Source Projects/Any Project].
 - 🤔 I’m looking for help with [Problem/Project].
 - 💬 Ask me about [Technology/Projects/Topics].
-- 📫 How to reach me: [Your Email]
+- 📫 How to reach me: kimanthimutua642@gmail.com
-- ⚡ Fun fact: [Something Interesting About You]

 ## Projects